Oportun Provides Business Update

 Announces Select Preliminary Performance Metrics for Second Quarter 2020

-Improving credit trends The Company reported steadily improving credit trends for the months of May and June.
-SAN CARLOS, CALIFORNIA – July 8, 2020 — Oportun Financial Corporation (“Oportun” or the “Company”) (Nasdaq: OPRT) today provided an update on its business and announced select preliminary unaudited performance metrics for the second quarter ended June 30, 2020.
+SAN CARLOS, Calif., July 08, 2020 (GLOBE NEWSWIRE) -- Oportun Financial Corporation (“Oportun” or the “Company”) (Nasdaq: OPRT) today provided an update on its business and announced select preliminary unaudited performance metrics for the second quarter ended June 30, 2020.
 Oportun continues to monitor and proactively navigate the COVID-19 pandemic, taking actions to manage its business in a thoughtful and conservative manner throughout this fluid situation, while ensuring the health and safety of employees and customers.
 The actions taken over the last quarter have resulted in improving credit trends, steadily increasing originations, and a continued strong balance sheet.
 Oportun believes it remains well positioned strategically and financially in the current environment, however, factors such as economic conditions, the unemployment rate, and further stimulus measures may impact the Company’s future performance.

 Improving credit trends The Company reported steadily improving credit trends for the months of May and June.